Dawn Robinson: 2008–2011: Solo career and final return to En Vogue

 In April 2008, Robinson started touring and doing private events, performing songs she recorded with En Vogue and Lucy Pearl.
-Later in 2008, Robinson reunited with En Vogue and performed at the 2008 BET Awards along with Alicia Keys, SWV, and TLC.
+Later in 2008, Robinson reunited with En Vogue and performed at the 2008 BET Awards along with Alicia Keys with fellow 1990s R&B girl groups SWV, and TLC.
 In 2009, Robinson joined En Vogue for their "20th Anniversary Tour".
 In 2010, all four members appeared on the cover of Jet magazine to promote their reunion tour.

-Following their reunion tour, Robinson decided not to record on the new En Vogue album due in the fall of 2011 after failing to reach an agreement.
+Following their reunion tour, Robinson decided not to record on the new En Vogue album due in the autumn of 2011 after failing to reach an agreement.
 In September 2011, Ellis, Jones & Herron, without Robinson, debuted their new single "I'll Cry Later" from their forthcoming album that was planned for a December release.
 Negotiations for the album release resulted in Robinson leaving En Vogue.
 Jones discussed this with Access Hollywood in October 2012.
 Robinson and Jones talked about the contract issues and poor management of En Vogue.

 2012: Heirs to the Throne

-In October 2012, Dawn and Maxine Jones appeared on Access Hollywood to announce they are forming a new girl group named Heirs to the Throne.
+In October 2012, Robinson and Maxine Jones appeared on Access Hollywood to announce they are forming a new, two-piece girl group named Heirs to the Throne.
 The duo launched their website, Twitter, and Facebook for the new group.
 They also performed at several venues.
 In 2013, Robinson and Jones parted ways.
 Jones formed her own group called "En Vogue to the Max".

 It was later announced that the former group mates Cindy Herron and Terry Ellis sued Maxine Jones for use of the En Vogue name, and demanded $1 million in damages.
 However, Ellis and Herron could not demonstrate harm done to the company from Jones' use of the name.
 Robinson participated as a witness in the trial but ultimately stated that she was not directly involved in the dispute, as she had surrendered her rights to use the name herself when she departed from the LLC years earlier.

 2013–2018: R&B Divas and solo career

 In 2013, Robinson joined the cast of R&B Divas: Los Angeles.
 The series premiered on TV One in July 2013.
 Throughout the series, Robinson participated in several performances but chose not to appear on the reunion episode.
-Robinson left the cast after the first season with Bravo have apparently shown interest in Robinson and her then-boyfriend Connolly doing their own reality show.

 Robinson was to begin touring with selected cast members from both R&B Divas LA and Atlanta within the United States.
-In November 2014, on TMZ Live, Robinson threatened to sue Lifetime if it did not change its marketing which falsely claimed the four original members were involved in An En Vogue Christmas, a movie with only two original En Vogue members (Cindy Herron and Terry Ellis) and Rhona Bennett.
+In November 2014, on TMZ Live, Robinson threatened to sue Lifetime if it did not change its marketing which falsely claimed the four original members were involved in An En Vogue Christmas, a film with only two original En Vogue members (Cindy Herron and Terry Ellis) and Rhona Bennett.
 In 2017, Robinson told Hollywood correspondent Noreen Lanie she is working on a new album.
 A release date was not been confirmed.